Two tracks, one degree.

 Applicants should be in the upper half of their high school graduating class.
 The high school program should include foreign language, algebra, chemistry, and biology.
 Physics is also recommended.
 Applications to the professional nursing program are submitted during the second semester of the freshman year.
-Applications are due by March 1 and are processed by April 30.
-The first nursing course begins in the fall of the sophomore year.
+Applications are due by March 1 and are processed by April 30 for priority consideration.
+The first nursing course begins in the fall of the sophomore year (some exceptions may be made to accommodate SST schedules).
 All three 200-level courses are also offered during the summer session.
 The applicant’s readiness for admission to the nursing major is determined by academic performance and references.
 The applicant’s readiness for placement in clinical experiences is determined by academic performance, health record and a security check.

 Transfer students from other nursing programs